-Safestyle was founded in the early 1990s in South Yorkshire.
-Today, it’s one of the largest installers of double glazing windows and doors in the UK.
-Over 6,000 frames and 15,000 double-glazed units are manufactured in Safestyle’s 18-acre production facility each week, and as many as one million customers have chosen Safestyle replacement windows or doors.
+Safestyle, now part of Anglian Home Improvements, was founded in the early 1990s in South Yorkshire.
+Today, it’s one of the largest double glazing window companies in the UK, with over one million customers having chosen Safestyle windows or doors.

 The company sells high-quality double glazing products and is focused on continual improvement in terms of environmental impact, energy efficiency and security.
 Safestyle has a number of accreditations, including FENSA and TrustMark.

-Customers can choose between five window styles – sash, bay, tilt and turn, casement and French, each available in a choice of 10 colours, including three wood-style finishes.
+Customers can choose between 5 window styles – sash, bay, tilt and turn, casement and French, each available in a choice of 10 colours, including 3 wood-style finishes.
 Glass options include bevelled, fret, lead or obscure glass.

-Safestyle double glazing windows are not accredited by Secured By Design, but they do feature a range of security features.
-These range from the Trident high-security espagnolette locking system on the casement style to the ProLinea handles on the tilt and turn style.
+Safestyle double glazing windows are not accredited by Secured By Design, but they do feature a range of security features ranging from the Trident high-security espagnolette locking system on casement windows to the ProLinea handles on the tilt and turn windows .
 All windows feature internal beading and multipoint locking systems to protect your home against intruders.

-Safestyle products perform well in terms of energy efficiency, but their A rating for energy efficiency is lower than other double glazed windows on the market.
-You can still expect to benefit from numerous energy-saving features, like the casement window style’s Q-Lon seals and EcoDiamond glass with Pilkington Optifloat and Pilkington K glass technology.
+Safestyle windows perform well in terms of energy efficiency, but their A rating for is lower than some other double glazed windows on the market.

-Safestyle’s uPVC line is quite affordable compared to brands like Everest.
-The company even offers a price-matching guarantee, which can be handy if you spot a similar product being sold for less elsewhere.
-Safestyle will match competitors’ quotes, provided they are comparable with its own products.
+Safestyle’s uPVC line is quite affordable compared to brands.
+The company even offers a price-matching guarantee, whereby it will match competitors’ quotes, provided they are comparable with its own products.
 This even applies to deals and promotions.

-Safestyle sells uPVC windows in five styles – sash, bay, tilt and turn, casement and French.
+Safestyle sells uPVC windows in 5 styles – sash, bay, tilt and turn, casement and French.
 All Safestyle replacement windows are A-rated for energy efficiency and feature a number of security elements, ranging from multipoint locks to internal beading.
 Individualise your windows with a choice of 10 colours, including classic white, stylish anthracite and slate grey, as well as wood effects, such as rosewood, Irish oak and golden oak.
-Finally complete your double glazing with a range of glass finishes, including obscure and leaded.
+Finally, you can complete your double glazing with a range of glass finishes, including obscure and leaded.

 There are always advantages and disadvantages to consider before choosing a window company for your home project.
 Here are the upsides and downsides of using Safestyle.

 You can get a quote from Safestyle via an online form or over the phone.
 A representative will visit your property to take measurements, discuss your requirements, and the aesthetic you’re going for.
-They’ll then provide a quote which remains valid for 12 months.
+They will then provide a quote which will remain valid for 12 months.

 Next, a Safestyle surveyor will visit your property to take final measurements and confirm your product choices.
 When you are happy, your order will be finalised and production will begin on the units in Safestyle’s Yorkshire factory.